Book, film, and video reviews to get your creativity goin'!

-This junk heap is now the most important place in this ruined city...
+This wreck is the most important terrain in the world...

 It's not that hard to find material on modern conflict.
 But not all of them are useful to the gamer.
 I'm looking for inspiration to play, to paint, to make scenery.
 Some of these really deliver.
 Others are fantastic ideas for scenarios.
 Many are free!